Oyindaol/UnoFlipGame/README.md

 # UnoFlipGame
-A simplified version of the classic card gameModel with a flip twist, Uno Flip, built using Java and Java.util packages.
+A simplified version of the classic card UNOModel with a flip twist, Uno Flip, built using Java and Java.util packages.

 ## Milestone 1 Deliverables
-A Text-based version of Uno Flip where players use a mouse and keyboard input to play the gameModel.
+A Text-based version of Uno Flip where players use a mouse and keyboard input to play the UNOModel.
 Players have the capability to:
 1. View their drawn cards.
 2. Place cards using the official notation detailed in the Wikipedia link.
 3. Draw one card.